openemail/openemail-docs-v1/docs/third_party-gitea.md

 ```
 [server]
 SSH_LISTEN_PORT = 22
-# For GITEA_SSH_PORT=127.0.0.1:4000 in mailcow.conf, set:
+# For GITEA_SSH_PORT=127.0.0.1:4000 in openemail.conf, set:
 SSH_DOMAIN = 127.0.0.1
 SSH_PORT = 4000
-# For MAILCOW_HOSTNAME=mx.example.org in mailcow.conf (and default ports for HTTPS), set:
+# For OPENEMAIL_HOSTNAME=mx.example.org in openemail.conf (and default ports for HTTPS), set:
 ROOT_URL = https://mx.example.org/gitea/
 ```

 9\.
-Restart gitea with `docker-compose restart gitea-mailcow`.
-Your users should be able to login with mailcow managed accounts.
+Restart gitea with `docker-compose restart gitea-openemail`.
+Your users should be able to login with openemail managed accounts.